 In section 3, taking Bernard Williams’s argument as a turning point, we will enter the discussion whether there is a conceptual impossibility of believing at will, stemming from the fact that we could not view as a belief a state which we can hold vis-à-vis any preferred proposition irrespective of considerations concerning its truth.

+In section 4, we will introduce, by a detour through Barbara Winters’s criticism of Williams’s argument, a distinction which will turn out to be central for our assessment of Peels’s proposal: that between the acquisition and the sustainment of a belief.
+As Winters points out, a subject might acquire a belief in a non-truth-oriented way, but later sustain it on the basis of (what she takes to be) evidence.

-In section 4,In section 4, we will introduce a critical distinction which will turn out to be central for our assessment of Peels’s proposal by examining Barbara Winters’s criticism of Williams’s argument.
+In section 4, we will introduce a critical distinction which will turn out to be central for our assessment of Peels’s proposal by examining Barbara Winters’s criticism of Williams’s argument.
 This distinction is between the acquisition and the sustainment of a belief.
 As Winters points out, a subject might initially acquire a belief in a non-truth-oriented way, but later sustain it on the basis of (what she considers to be) evidence.

-lacks clarity in terms of
+In section 5, however, we will argue that Winters’s proposal lacks clarity in terms ofdoes not make it clear how exactly the process she describes might even start, insofar as the acquisition of the (alleged) belief needs to be devoid of evidence.

 In section 4, we will introduce a first concession to Peels’s proposal in order to show that, even after such a concession, problems remain.
 We begin by presenting Barbara Winters’s proposal, according to which we may distinguish between the conditions for the acquisition and for the preservation of a belief.
 As Winters points out, a subject might initially acquire a belief in a non-truth-oriented way, but later preserve it on the basis of (what she considers to be) evidence.
 Thus, contra Williams, beliefs could be voluntary in a weak sense.
 The proposal of Mark Johnston, which shows us how the evidence can be systematically connected with a belief previously acquired at will, is a further step in the solution of the “preservation problem”.
 We will then try to show that in spite of this solution, the “acquisition problem” remains unsolved—namely, how a subject can acquire a belief for which she knows she has no justification.
 This will lead us to introduce Peels’s proposal and ask whether it can deal with the acquisition problem in a more successful way.